cloudflare/cloudflare-docs/content/firewall/cf-dashboard/rules-lists/use-lists-in-expressions.md

 Note that names for IP Lists can only include lowercase letters, numbers, and the underscore (`_`) character.

-For more on creating lists, refer to [Manage lists](/firewall/cf-dashboard/rules-lists/manage-lists/).
+For more on creating lists, refer to [Work with lists](/firewall/cf-dashboard/rules-lists/manage-lists/).

 To create a new rule via API using a Managed IP List — for example, `cf.open_proxies` — use the following expression: